turbo-bert/checkload/README.md

   * MacOS 12.4+ (fpc 3.2.2, laz 2.2.0)
   * CHECKLOAD compiles with fpc 3.2.2 under probably any Linux (including Raspberry Pi)

+You will always need

+    libeay32.dll
+    ssleay32.dll

+from the `deps` folder.
+Unless you have installed `Lazarus` or `fpc` anyways.

 # Download

 ## Windows 64 Bit